-This form is served if the Civil Enforcement Officer is prevented, by the actions of the driver or third party, from serving a PCN.
-Details are obtained from the DVLA and the Regulation 10 PCN/NTO is served.
+This form if served is a combined Penalty Charge Notice and Notice To Owner.
 The registered keeper of the vehicle has 14 days to pay the PCN at the 50% discounted rate.
 If no payment is received after 28 days of service then the charge will increase by 50% and a charge certificate will be served.

-Formal Challenge
+Formal Representation

-The owner/driver may then make a formal challenge in respect of the charge, and this will be investigated by Parking Services where a decision will be made after investigating and considering all the presented facts.
+The owner/driver may then make a formal representation in respect of the charge, and this will be investigated by Parking Services where a decision will be made after investigating and considering all the presented facts.

-All challenges must be made in writina e-mailed or to: parkingservices@fareham.gov.uk and must be made not later than the last day of the period of 28 days beginning with the date on which the Notice to Owner is served.
+All representations must be made in writing or e-mailed to: parkingservices@fareham.gov.uk and must be made not later than the last day of the period of 28 days beginning with the date on which the Notice to Owner is served.
 Any challenges made outside of this period may be disregarded by the Council.
 If this is the case you may still contact the Traffic Penalty Tribunal by post asking them to consider the late appeal and request the Council to re-consider, (contact the Council for details).

-If the challenge against the charge is not accepted, a formal notice of rejection under Part 6 of the Traffic Management Act 2004 will be served to the appellant.
+If the representation against the charge is not accepted, a formal notice of rejection under Part 6 of the Traffic Management Act 2004 will be issued to the appellant.
 This correspondence will contain details of the steps that can be taken by the appellant if he or she wishes to appeal to the Traffic Penalty Tribunal.